praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 ### Why is the `master` branch so important to not mess with?

 The master branch is deployable.
 It is your production code, ready to roll out into the world.
 The master branch is meant to be stable, and it is the social contract of open source software to never, ever push anything to master that is not tested.
-If you make changes to the master branch while other people are also working on it, your on-the-fly changes will ripple out to affect everyone else and very quickly there will be merge conflicts.
-So, branching is a technique that gives a developer, group of developers the opportunity to create a new copy of a project without affecting the original, which is the master branch.
+If you make changes to the master branch while other people are also working on it, your on-the-fly changes will ripple out to affect everyone else, and very quickly there will be merge conflicts.
+So, branching is a technique that allows a developer, group of developers to create a new copy of a project without affecting the original, which is the master branch.
 This allows developers to experiment with a branch and if the experiment is successful, Git makes it easy to incorporate the experimental elements into the Master.

 ### About GSSOC

 #### What is GSSOC?

-GirlScript Summer of Code is the 3 month long Open Source program during summers conducted by GirlScript Foundation, started in 2018, with an aim to help beginners get started with Open Source Development while encouraging diversity.
-Throughout the program, participants contribute to different projects under guidance of experienced mentors.
+GirlScript Summer of Code is the 3 months long Open Source program during every summer conducted by GirlScript Foundation, started in 2018, intending to help beginners get started with Open Source Development while encouraging diversity.
+Throughout the program, participants contribute to different projects under the guidance of experienced mentors.
 Top participants get exciting goodies and opportunities.

 #### Where to ask for help?

-* You can message on the respective channel of project or directly message the owner or mentors of the repository on Discord or LinkedIn.
+* You can message on the respective channel of a project or directly message the owner or mentors of the repository on Discord or LinkedIn.
 * You can email the mentors or the admin.

 ### About DevTernShip

-#### How to contribute in this project?
+#### How to contribute to this project?

 You have to work on an existing issue or can create a new issue and get yourself assigned.
 Before creating an issue, please talk to the Project Admin or one of the mentors.